3v1l1/soc-analyst-portfolio/README.md

 # SOC Analyst Portfolio

+This portfolio showcases hands-on cybersecurity projects aligned with SOC analyst roles, focusing on detection, analysis, and response.
-This repository serves as a central index of my beginner-level cybersecurity and SOC analyst projects.
-It is designed to showcase my understanding of cybersecurity fundamentals, threat analysis, and log analysis.
+It serves as a central index of my work, demonstrating skills in threat detection, log analysis, incident response, and security automation.

 ---

 ## About Me

-I am an entry-level IT professional transitioning into cybersecurity.
-I have completed the Google Foundations of Cybersecurity course and am actively building SOC analyst skills through structured learning and hands-on projects.
-I have completed Google Cybersecurity Courses 1–4, covering risk management, network security, Linux fundamentals, and basic SQL for security analysis.
+Aspiring SOC Analyst with hands-on experience in cybersecurity fundamentals, log analysis, threat detection, and incident response.

-Completed Google Cybersecurity Courses 1–6, including risk assessment, threat modeling, and vulnerability analysis.
+Completed the Google Cybersecurity Professional Certificate and built practical projects including phishing analysis, log investigation, risk assessment, incident response simulation, and Python-based automation.

+Actively developing skills in security monitoring and seeking entry-level SOC Analyst or Cybersecurity Analyst opportunities.

 ---
 ## Learning Path